megabogus/django-history/README.rst

 4. Use to admin.py::

     from django.contrib import admin
-    from history.admin import HistoryBlockAdmin
+    from django_history.admin import HistoryBlockAdmin

     @admin.register(App)
     class AppAdmin(HistoryBlockAdmin, admin.ModelAdmin):
         ...

-5. Run ``python manage.py migrate`` to create the polls models.
+5. Run ``python manage.py migrate`` to create the history models.

 6. Start the development server and visit http://127.0.0.1:8000/admin/ to create a history (you'll need the Admin app enabled).

-7. Visit http://127.0.0.1:8000/admin/history/action/ to participate in the all history.
+7. Visit http://127.0.0.1:8000/admin/django_history/action/ to participate in the all history.